-The library at Saint Louis University - Madrid provides students, faculty and staff access to 10,000 books in English and Spanish, as a collection of print journals, audiovisual materials, as well as a wide variety of electronic resources, such as databases, electronic journals, ebooks and electronic reference materials.
+The library at Saint Louis University ─ Madrid provides students, faculty and staff access to more than 12,500 books in English and Spanish, as a collection of print journals, audiovisual materials, as well as a wide variety of electronic resources, such as databases, electronic journals, ebooks and electronic reference materials.

 The Madrid library holdings are included in university’s integrated online catalog.
 Be sure to click on ‘Madrid Campus Library’ when you wish to consult campus holdings.
 Normally, e-resources can be accessed by log-in using patron’s SLU ID number and password.
 If after consulting the library’s online catalog, patrons cannot locate the books and/or other items, they need consult with library staff at circulation desk or library office.